rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 ----

-Subscribe to Specific Device Events
+Subscribe to specific device events
 -----------------------------------

 The most common use case for event subscriptions is for device events: